 The solution to the original problem becomes

 When the number of observations is smaller than the number of regressors, the \textit{dual} problem allows to obtain numerically identical estimates by inverting a smaller matrix of size $T$.
 Since sample sizes for macroeconomic applications quite rarely exceed ~700 observations (US monthly data from the 1960s), the need to invert that matrix is not prohibitive.
-While computational burden does still increase with $K$, it increases much slowly since the complexity of matrix multiplication is now $O(KT^3)$ and $O(T^3)$ for matrix inversion.
+While computational burden does still increase with $K$, it increases much slower since the complexity of matrix multiplication is now $O(KT^3)$ and $O(T^3)$ for matrix inversion.
 Solving the primal problem, one would be facing $O(K^2T^3)$ and $O(K^3T^3)$ complexities respectively.
-Concretely, solving the dual problem brings high-dimensional TVP models to be more feasible than ever.
-Estimating a small TVP-VAR with $T$=300 with 6 lags and 5 variables takes roughly 10 seconds on a standard computer.
-This includes hyperparameters optimization by cross-validation, which is usually excluded in the standard MCMC methodology.
-However, the latter provides full Bayesian inference.
-A VAR(20) with the same configuration takes less than 2 minutes.
-Section \ref{sec:simulations} reports detailed results on this.
+Concretely, solving the dual problem makes the estimation of high-dimensional TVP models significantly more practical because the computations scale \textit{linearly} with \(K\) for a fixed \(T\).